-- When Steve Urkel finally told Laura Winslow off after he had taken her abuse trying to unfold the "roll-out bed from Hell" and she suggested he sleep in the bathtub.
-This was the result of a There Is Only One Bed episode.
+- When Steve finally told Laura off after he had taken her abuse at a motel trying to unfold the "roll-out bed from Hell" and she suggested he sleep in the bathtub.
+After he had driven her to her cheerleading meet out of town without so much as a "Thank you" from her.
 Here it is, in all its glory.

 - Expect one for Carl in any episode where we see him on the job.

 - Probably the best is when a thief takes the cop bringing him in hostage while Carl is showing Richie's class around the station.
 He quickly shepherds the kids into another room, then talks the man down by guessing that he's only a petty crook who isn't prepared to kill anyone.

 - In one episode, Carl and a partner take turns guarding Steve from a robber out to get him.
 It turns out the robber was disguised as the partner and was alone in the house with Urkel.
 He prepares to shoot Urkel (who woke up from sleep and noticed him) when Carl breaks into the room and subdues the robber.
 How did Carl know that it wasn't his partner?
 The two of them had a 'See you later-Not if I see you first' exchange that the robber didn't repeat.

 - Added awesomeness because Carl had screwed up a possible collar earlier in the episode.
 He was beginning to think that he was losing his touch as a cop - only to pull off this CMOA.